learn-teochew/tc-opera/historical-scripts.md

 ![](historical_opera_script_2.png){:width="80%" style="display:block; margin-left:auto; margin-right:auto"}

 Operas are mixtures of sung and spoken parts.
 The melody is referred to by name〔大迓鼓〕and surrounded by brackets or otherwise highlighted.
+The same melodies were used between different operas, just with different words.
+Many of the melodies in the *Li-gian-gi* are still preserved today in the *Lam-gueng* 南管 musical tradition.

-Here it is followed by the stage direction 旦占丑上, meaning that the actors playing the roles of 旦 *duan* (female lead), 貼 *tiêb* (female second lead, this book uses the simplified character 占), and 丑 *tiu* (clown) come on stage.
+This is followed by the stage direction 旦占丑上, meaning that the actors playing the roles of 旦 *duan* (female lead), 貼 *tiêb* (female second lead, this book uses the simplified character 占), and 丑 *tiu* (clown) come on stage.
 Unlike modern scripts, the characters are not referred to by name but by the actor’s role.

 In the Ming era there were seven main roles: